LINBIT/virter/doc/provisioning.md

 * A SSH config file that contains a mapping from VMs to user names to be used for ssh connections (to support platforms where the "root" user does not exist).
 This file is mapped under `/etc/ssh/ssh_config.virter`.
 Use `ssh -F /etc/ssh/ssh_config.virter <ip-address-or-hostname>` to use this file (without specifying user name explicitly).

 ### Shell
 The `shell` provisioning step allows running arbitrary commands on the target VM over SSH.
-This is easier to use than the `docker` step, but also less flexible.
+This is easier to use than the `container` step, but also less flexible.

 The `shell` provisioning step accepts the following parameters:
 * `script` is a string containing the command(s) to be run.